-José Miguel Monzón Navarro (15 May 1955, Madrid) also known as El Gran Wyoming (The Great Wyoming) or Guayo, is a Spanish television presenter, actor, musician, director and humorist.
+José Miguel Monzón Navarro (15 May 1955, Madrid), better known as El Gran Wyoming (The Great Wyoming) or Guayo, is a Spanish television presenter, actor, musician, director and humorist.

-He graduated in Medicine and was a doctor in the town (Buitrago del Lozoya) for a short period of time.
+He graduated in Medicine and was a doctor in the town of Buitrago del Lozoya for a short period of time.

 In 1995 he returned to TV on the private channel Telecinco.
 He presented Caiga quien caiga from 1996 to 2002.
 He was firstly critical of the last Felipe Gonzalez's socialist government and later against the conservative government of José María Aznar (PP).